We all know we need fiber as a part for our diet. But until

 According to a study published in the American Journal of Gastroenterology, sufficient insoluble fiber intake may decrease gallbladder surgery risk among women.
 In fact, participants with the highest amounts of dietary fiber were 13% less likely to have their gallbladders taken out.
 The type of fiber also influenced the output.
 When researchers controlled for soluble and insoluble fibre consumption simultaneously, insoluble fiber intake proved to be most beneficial.
 This research was conducted by observing 69,000 women over a 16-year period.

 A separate study published in the American Journal of Surgery also showed the benefits of fiber for the gallbladder.
 The experiment made on dogs placed on a cholesterol-supplemented lithogenic (gallstone-forming) diet showed that the administration of dietary soluble fiber over 6 weeks inhibited cholesterol stone formation by reducing the cholesterol saturation levels in the bile.
-This protective effect is associated with a decrease in cholesterol as well as decreased chenodeoxycholic acid which causes bile toxicity.
+This protective effect is associated with a decrease in cholesterol that contributes to bile toxicity.

 Obese patients on a rapid weight loss diet are prone to developing gallstones.
 A study done over a span of 5 weeks showed subjects who were given a fiber-rich diet were protected from the accumulation of biliary sludge.
 This is despite the fact that both obesity and rapid weight loss pose a huge risk for the development of gallstones.